Universitat Internacional de Catalunya

 Competences/Learning outcomes of the degree programme

-• E15 - Ability to identify and value the different elements which make up cultural heritage.
+- HB15 - Students will be able to analyse the elements that make up cultural heritage.

 Learning outcomes of the subject